wrobstory/bearcart/examples/README.md

     httpd.server_close()
 ```

-Alternatively, within the terminal/cmd window you can cd to your directory containing the vega.json and vega_template.html files and run the following command:
+Alternatively, within the terminal/cmd window you can cd to your directory containing the json/html/css/js files and run the following command:

 ```shell
 $python -m SimpleHTTPServer 8000
 ```

 Point your webbrowser to http://localhost:8000/vega_template.html to see the visualization.